dotnet/corert/Documentation/using-corert/optimizing-corert.md

 under the `<Project>` node of your project file.

 ## Options related to globalization
 * `<IlcInvariantGlobalization>true</IlcInvariantGlobalization>`: enables the [globalization invariant mode](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/globalization-invariant-mode.md) that removes code and data that supports non-english cultures.
+Removing code and data makes your app smaller.

 ## Options related to reflection